-Ubiquitous/pervasive data management: Important research efforts have to be undertaken to capture the impact of each device's hardware constraints on database techniques and to set up co-design rules helping calibrating the hardware resources of future devices in order to match specific application's requirements.
-This research direction is interested in storage models, indexing structures and query execution techniques matching strong hardware constraints in terms of RAM, energy and communication bandwidth consumption.
+Ubiquitous/pervasive data management: Important research efforts must be undertaken to capture the impact of each devices hardware constraints on database techniques and to set up co-design rules helping to calibrate the hardware resources of future devices in order to match specific applications requirements.
+This research direction is interested in storage and indexing models, query execution and optimization strategies, transaction protocols matching strong hardware constraints in terms of RAM, energy and communication bandwidth consumption.
 Electronic stable storage technologies (EEPROM, Flash, MEMS, etc) have also a considerable impact on the organization of the data at rest.
-Problems related to the interaction of ultra-light devices with a larger information system deserve also a particular attention (e.g., querying data disseminated among a large population of ultra-light devices, defining and managing ambient databases, exploiting external computing and storage resources).
+Problems related to the interaction of ultra-light devices with a larger information system deserve also a particular attention (e.g., querying data disseminated among a large population of ultra-light devices, defining and managing ambient databases).

 Data confidentiality and privacy: The increasing amount of sensitive data gathered in databases, and in particular of personal data, imposes the definition of fine-grain access control models.
-While access control in client-server relational database is roughly mature, new issues appear today: fine-grain access control over hierarchical and semi-structured data (e.g., XML), integration of privacy concern in the access control policies (e.g., user's consent, usage control), access control administration over multiple distributed, heterogeneous and autonomous resources.
+While access control in client-server relational database is roughly mature, new issues appear today: fine-grain access control policies (e.g., users consent, usage control), access control administration over multiple distributed, heterogeneous and autonomous resources.
 A complementary issue we are interested in is the security (i.e., tamper-resistance) of the access control itself.
 Cryptographic techniques can be exploited to this end.
 While encryption is used successfully for years to secure communications, database encryption introduces difficult theoretical and practical problems: how to execute efficiently queries over encrypted data, how to conciliate declarative (i.e., predicate based) and dynamic access rights with encryption, how to distribute encryption keys between users sharing part of the database?
 We aim at providing accurate answers to these questions thanks to security models based on tamper-resistant hardware to query, update and share encrypted databases.

 The complementarity of these two research issues is twofold.
 First, ubiquitous/pervasive data management generates specific confidentiality problems that must be tackled accurately.
 Hence, this first area of research is expected to feed the second one with relevant motivating examples.
 Second, data management techniques embedded in secured devices (e.g., smart cards, secured tokens) can be the foundation for new security models.
 For example, remote databases can be made secure by delegating part of the data management to a secured device.
-Thus, a strong cross-fertilization can be expected between these two research areas.
+Thus, a strong cross-fertilization exists between these two research areas.